The Abraaj Group: History

 The Abraaj Group was founded in 2002 by Pakistani businessman Arif Naqvi with US$3 million in capital.
 In April 2015, the firm closed a US$990 million Sub-Saharan Africa fund, its third in the region according to the company.
 Combined with US$375 million raised in August 2015 for a fund to focus on North Africa, the two funds give Abraaj just under US$1.4 billion to invest in Africa, a record sum raised in a single year.

 In July 2016, the firm announced that it raised $526 million for investments in Turkey through Abraaj Turkey Fund I. Abraaj also launched its $1 billion Abraaj Growth Markets Health Fund (AGHF) to build affordable and accessible health eco-systems for middle and low-income communities in Sub Saharan Africa and South Asia.

 In 2018 the firm was hit by turmoil, as it was revealed that several limited partners including the Gates Foundation were investigating its misuse of investor funds and appointed an auditor to trace the money.
 This led to the departure of the CFO as well as the CEO to handover his role at the fund business.

 Abraaj was hit by a $188 million loss for the nine months until the end of March with Abraaj’s debts standing at $1.1 billion, including $501.4 million to unsecured creditors and $572.4 million to secured creditors.
-In April 2019, a third director, Sev Vettivetpillai, was arrested.
+In April 2019, a third director, Sivendran "Sev" Vettivetpillai, was arrested.

 Eventually, Abraaj's various funds were sold to other private equity firms.
 Colony Capital took over Abraaj's Latin America business.
 Actis Capital took over the private equity businesses in the Middle East, Africa and Asia, and TPG Capital's Rise Fund took over the firm's healthcare business.